jhlee2000/HealthLookUp/README.md

 # Won Best Health & Well-Being Hack
+Thank you judges for choosing this as the best hack for the category.
+I appreciate it alot!
+Cheers!

 # HealthLookUp
 This was project was made in a day for the HackWise 2020 Hackathon
 Visit them here: